Bodybuilder

 How has becoming a bodybuilder affected your self-image and relationships?

-Asked by DrDrea about 12 years ago
+Asked by DrDrea over 12 years ago

 It has completely affected my self-image both positively and negatively.
 The better you look and more compliments you get, the better you feel.
 However, I am constantly feeling that I can look better or do better.
 If you place 3rd in a competition, then I wanna work even harder to get to 2nd place next time, if not 1st.
 I am very critical of myself - and it can sometimes be obsessive.